Phoenix Motorcycle Accident Lawyer

 If the defendant’s lawyers are successful, then both parties will be assigned a percentage that reflects the court’s assessment of the shares of responsibility for the accident.
 In many states, if the plaintiff is found to have more than 50% of the share of fault, they are prevented from collecting any damages at all.
 In Arizona, though, this is not the case.
 Even if someone was 99% liable for the accident, they can still collect damages, although very little.

 Someone can only collect damages for the share of the accident that wasn’t their fault, so if someone was found to be 20% responsible, they can only collect the 80% of the damage award that they received.
-This risk of losing damages can be a significant element of a motorcycle accident claim, which is why your lawyer will investigate and prepare to defend against these kinds of accusations.
+This risk of losing damages can be a significant element of a motorcycle accident claim, which is why your motorcycle accident attorney in Phoenix will investigate and prepare to defend against these kinds of accusations.

 Reaching a Settlement vs. Going to Court: Which Should You Choose?